-- The size and complexity of the Liquidation; - The amount of assets realisable and the costs of realising those assets; - The statutory priority of certain claims and costs; - The value of various classes of claims including secured, priority and unsecured creditor claims; - The volume of enquiries by creditors and other stakeholders.
+- The size and complexity of the Liquidation; - The amount of assets realisable and the costs of realising those assets; - The statutory priority of certain claims and costs; - The value of various classes of claims including secured, priority and unsecured creditor claims; and - The volume of enquiries by creditors and other stakeholders.

 At this stage it is unknow if a dividend will be payable to creditors.
-Whether a dividend will be payable is dependant upon recovery of the surplus funds form the sale of the Company's property and recovery of its debtors.
+Whether a dividend will be payable is dependant upon recovery of the surplus funds from the sale of the Company's property and recovery from a number of voidable transactions claims that may be available to me.
 Details of how this amount is calculated are shown on the Financial Position Statement.

-If a dividend is going to be paid, you will be contacted before that happens and, if you have not already done so, you will be asked to lodge a proof of debt.
+If a dividend is going to be paid, you will be contacted before that happens and, if you have not already done so, you will be asked.to lodge a proof of debt.
 This formalises your claim in the Liquidation and is used to determine all claims against the Company.